December Tours

 3. Golden Hour Landscapes: Make the most of Iceland’s short daylight hours, when low sun creates long shadows and soft golden, pink, and blue skies, ideal for atmospheric shots.

-What are the weather conditions like in Iceland during December?
+What's the weather like in Iceland during December?

 December weather in Iceland is cold, with temperatures averaging 30–39 F (-1 –4 C).
 Expect snow, rain, and strong winds.
-Daylight is limited to 4–5 hours, creating perfect conditions for northern lights viewing.
+Daylight is limited to four to five hours, creating perfect conditions for northern lights viewing.

 What time does it get dark in Iceland in December?